SAP-samples/teched2025-DA265/exercises/ex5/README.md

 1. Click **Sync model**

 Re-syncing the model will re-index the values.
 It will also re-read the data structures and any other changes you've made, such as adding calculated measures.

+> [!TIP]
+> We don't need to manually trigger Just Ask to re-sync, as it happens automatically behind the scenes.
+When a model is updated, Just Ask places it in a queue for re-syncing.
+In a workshop setting, since we can't afford to wait, we'll manually force a re-sync.

 ![Image](img/7133.jpg)